pantaleone-ai/agent-scripts/README.md

 ## Syncing With Other Repos
 - Treat this repo as the canonical mirror for the shared guardrail helpers.
 Whenever you edit `runner`, `scripts/runner.ts`, `bin/git`, `scripts/git-policy.ts`, `scripts/committer`, or `scripts/docs-list.ts` in any repo, copy the change here and then back out to every other repo that carries the same helpers so they stay byte-identical.
-- When someone says “sync agent scripts,” pull the latest changes here, diff against each repo that consumes these helpers (including `~/Projects/sweetistics`), and reconcile both directions before moving on.
+- When someone says “sync agent scripts,” pull the latest changes here, ensure downstream repos have the pointer-style `AGENTS.MD`, copy any helper updates into place, and reconcile differences before moving on.
 - Keep every file dependency-free and portable: the scripts must run in isolation across repos.
 Do not add `tsconfig` path aliases, shared source folders, or any other Sweetistics-specific imports—inline tiny helpers or duplicate the minimum code needed so the mirror stays self-contained.

+## Pointer-Style AGENTS/TOOLS
+- Shared guardrail text now lives only inside this repo: `AGENTS.MD` (shared rules + tool list) and `TOOLS.MD` (compatibility pointer).
+- Every consuming repo’s `AGENTS.MD` is reduced to the pointer line `READ ~/Projects/agent-scripts/{AGENTS.MD,TOOLS.MD} BEFORE ANYTHING (skip if files missing).` Place repo-specific rules **after** that line if they’re truly needed.
+- Do **not** copy the `[shared]` or `<tools>` blocks into other repos anymore.
+Instead, keep this repo updated and have downstream workspaces re-read `AGENTS.MD` when starting work.
+- When updating the shared instructions, edit `agent-scripts/AGENTS.MD`, mirror the change into `~/AGENTS.MD` (Codex global), and let downstream repos continue referencing the pointer.

 ## Runner Shim (`runner`, `scripts/runner.ts`)
 - **What it is:** `runner` is the Bash entry point that forces commands through Bun and `scripts/runner.ts`.
 The Bun runner enforces timeout tiers, intercepts risky commands (git/rm/find), auto-prompts for tmux handoffs, and ensures cleanup logs stay consistent across repos.